isomerpages/ogp-buildforgood/pages/2023 Finale.md

 ![](/images/trashaway.jpg)
 #### TrashAway
 A web-based app that allows users to scan the barcode of various items to show how they can be recycled and where the nearest recycling bins are located.

+We want to thank all the builders for dedicating their time and energy to building a better Singapore with us.
+We’re excited to see how each team will bring their projects to the next level!